amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 ### Aggregation formulas

-Aggregation formulas let you query on a **rolling average or rolling window** for the metric and event you are interested in.
-These formulas will be color-coded in purple.
+Aggregation formulas let you query on a **rolling average or rolling window** for the metric and event interests you.
+These formulas are color-coded in purple.
 Each aggregation formula requires **three** components: the metric you are aggregating, the event you are interested in, and the interval to aggregate by.

 |                   |                     |                     |                                 |
 | ----------------- | ------------------- | ------------------- | ------------------------------- |